SoumyadipMandal1/AlgorithmsCpp/README.md

 - Advices to make the code more readable by adding comments, docstrings or changing variable
 - Finding me a way to pass default parameter as input in C. By which, I can do `reverse = false` in sorting algorithms.
 - Finding me a way to pass an array to a function such that its value passes into the function and not the pointer
+- Giving suggestions on making more algorithmic projects

 I want to make this repository 100 % in C.